 For more documentation on this option, use the following URL:

-Similarly, on machines running Microsoft Windows Vista and Windows 7 and higher, you can achieve the same effect by using the command:
+Similarly, on machines running Microsoft Windows 7 and higher, you can achieve the same effect by using the command:

 BCDEdit /set increaseuserva 3072